Posts Tagged ‘chad calease’

 When wisdom is successfully embedded in silliness, does it have the greatest chance of getting through to us?

 Sorry it has been so long since I have written.
 I thought for a while there that I might be special but, no. I am like all the rest: a fair-weathered friend.
 I come to you only when there is no one else.
 I have no explanation but I can offer you an apology.
 Here it is:

 Not you, though, Loneliness.
 You persevere.
 You remain.
 Indefatigable, that is what you are, Loneliness.
 Steadfast.
-You are as steadfast a friend as ever there was, a bottomless depth of patience and persistence, immune to each and every abandonment and betrayal, resilient to each and every time we trade you for a better deal.
+You are as steadfast a friend as ever there was, a bottomless depth of patience and persistence, immune to each and every abandonment and betrayal, resilient to each and every time I trade you for a better deal.
 You take no offense to slights and expect no courtesy.
 As the novelties come and go, do you falter?
 No. Does your dedication wane?
 Never.
 As the Sun rises, so too does your timeless cadence, in step beside me even as I am unaware in my pursuit of the instant and empty, of lesser gratifications.
 Loneliness, you are a tower of endurance.
 A role model of clarity and presence.
 Why do I ignore you so?

 Well, here I am.
-I am here to offer my most sincere and heartfelt apology, Loneliness.
+I am here offering my most sincere and heartfelt apology, Loneliness.
 All along, right beside me you have stood, right under my nose, only waiting for me to come around, to be opened up, to notice you, once again.
 How long you have waited, Loneliness.
 How you have endured.
 I am embarrassed.
 I am humbled.
 I am grateful.

 Hello, oldest friend.
 Thank you for sticking around.